About Student Counseling & Psychological Services Staff

 TDI Certified & CGC (AKC Canine Good Citizen)

-Moose is an 12-year-old yellow Labrador Retriever.
-He was trained by Auburn University Canine Performance Sciences as an explosive detection dog.
+Moose, a 15-year-old yellow Labrador Retriever was trained by Auburn University Canine Performance Sciences as an explosive detection dog.
 During his time at Canine Performance Sciences, Moose worked on a Department of Justice research project studying the effects of nutrition on olfaction detection, and on a Department of Defense project.
 Moose is one of the only two dogs in the world who has been shown to be able to detect a live virus.
-In collaboration with Student Counseling & Psychological Services, Canine Performance Sciences trained him to be a therapy dog and donated him to SCPS so that he can work with Auburn students.
-Moose has passed his AKC Canine Good Citizen test and his Therapy Dogs International evaluation and is now a registered therapy dog.
-At SCPS, Moose works with students in individual and group counseling sessions.
-Additionally, Moose is involved in outreach events on campus.
-Moose’s therapeutic approach includes mindfulness, warmth, and acceptance without judgment.
+In collaboration with Student Counseling & Psychological Services, Canine Performance Sciences trained him to be a therapy dog and donated him to SCPS so that he could work with Auburn students.
+Moose passed his AKC Canine Good Citizen test and his Therapy Dogs International evaluation and was a registered therapy dog.
+At SCPS, Moose worked with students in individual and group counseling sessions.
+Additionally, Moose was involved in outreach events on campus.
+Moose’s therapeutic approach included mindfulness, warmth, and acceptance without judgment.

 Kristy Morgan